 For a comprehensive understanding of emotional intelligence, read our article, "What Is Emotional Intelligence."

-Practical Steps to Calm Yourself
+Self-Soothing and Practical Steps to Calm Yourself

 STEP 1: Identify your feeling.

 What are you feeling?
 Name the emotion.
 Are you sad, excited, anxious, resentful, angry, or jealous?
 Just by naming what you're feeling, emotions will slow down and subside.
 Or is your inner world a whole cluster of emotions clashing together?
 Breathe in and out slowly.
 Pull them apart and see if you can name each one.
 Arrange them as you would organize children in a single file for a field trip.
 When you haven't listened to your emotions for a long time, they can be compressed together, or you can have difficulty recognizing them.
 Be patient.

 Related reading: "How to Resolve Conflicting Emotions with Emotional Intelligence."

 STEP 2: Ask how you would like to feel.